Wundertax

 Project Overview

 Already having a well-working webapp, Wundertax wanted to transform their content-heavy, form-based tax declaration service into a native mobile app.
-Challenging here was especially the tight timeframe, limited UX maturity in the company and product management responsibilites - Therefore I applied Tommy Geoco's framework Making Design Decisions.
+Challenging here was especially the tight timeframe, limited UX maturity (level 2) in the company and product management responsibilites - Therefore I applied Tommy Geoco's framework Making Design Decisions.

 The MVP immediately achieved an install to purchase rate of over 7%, which is highly satisfactory for a 35€ app-product.